 - Supporting SME’s

 - Access to finance – Chambers Ireland continues to call on the Government to ensure SMEs have access to a range of schemes which will provide them with the necessary finance to allow their businesses to grow.
 The banks must continue to meet their lending targets and businesses must be made fully aware of the process of appealing to the Credit Review office if their application is refused.
-Furthermore, the new Credit Guarantee Schemes must work in the favour of SMEs.
+Furthermore, the new Credit Guarantee Schemes must work in favour of SMEs.